 Edge-based personalization is possible with your existing DXP.
 This approach gives you the best of all possible worlds:

-— Optimize your infrastructure cost by moving more logic (also known as “compute”) to a CDN, which is more cost-efficient than scaling the DXP infrastructure.
+- Infrastructure costs are optimized— Optimize your infrastructure cost by moving more logic (also known as “compute”) to a CDN, which is more cost-efficient than scaling the DXP infrastructure.

-— Third-party data sources don’t have to be integrated with the DXP.
+- Custom integrations are eliminated— Third-party data sources don’t have to be integrated with the DXP.
 All data that is needed is either already available or is provided to the edge from the client.

 Uniform enables edge-based personalization with the platforms and products you choose.
 For example, with Sitecore Experience Platform, you can deploy edge-based personalization on a variety of CDNs, including Akamai, AWS, Azure CDN, Cloudflare and Netlify.